 The fact that some countries (including the 7 countries included in the Travel Ban: Iran, Libya, Somalia, Syria, Yemen, North Korea, and Venezuela) did not provide enough information about the background of the foreign nationals, or ways of clearing them before they entered the United States, raised concerns for the President on potential safety.
-After the President and Department of Homeland security gave the countries time to improve their ways of providing information on the foreign nationals, only Chad actually made any improvements.
+After the President and Department of Homeland security gave the countries time to improve their ways of providing information on the foreign nationals, only Chad, according to the government, had made any improvements.
 Chad was then removed off of the list, and until the remaining countries make any improvements, travel to and from the United States will be affected for those countries.

 How much of a Ban is the Travel Ban?

-The “travel ban” affects each country differently, depending on their level of compliance with the United States in providing information on the foreign nationals, and their level of security clearance for them.
+The “travel ban” affects each country differently, depending on their compliance with the United States standards for clearance.
 This process is called “vetting” — so until the countries on the list improve their “vetting” process, the ban will continue to be in effect.

 Among the List, Which Countries are Most Affected?

 Iran, North Korea, Syria, and Yemen (for business and tourist visas).